basho/basho_docs/source/languages/en/riak/dev/using/search.md

 riakc_pb_socket:put(Pid, C3),
 ```

+If you've used Riak before, you may have noticed that this is no different
+than setting values without Riak Search.
+This is one of the design goals of
+Riak Search:

-If you've used Riak before, you may have noticed that this is no different than setting values without Riak Search.
-This is one of the design goals of Riak Search: you insert values like Riak, and you query like Solr.
-But how does Riak Search know how to index values, given that values are opaque in Riak?
+> Write it like Riak.
+Query it like Solr.

+But how does Riak Search know how to index values, given that values are
+opaque in Riak?
 For that, we employ extractors.

 ### Extractors